OfficeDev/office-scripts-docs/docs/overview/excel.md

 To use Office Scripts, you'll need the following.

-1. Excel on the web, Windows, or Mac.
+1. Excel on Windows, Mac, or the web.
 1. OneDrive for Business.
 1. Any commercial or educational Microsoft 365 license with access to the Microsoft 365 Office desktop apps, such as: